 More about Words Ireland’s Surveys & EDI Project 2021

-Throughout the process, our work will be informed by six writers who understand the difficulties facing people who wish to enter and progress in literature.
-Each individual organization within Words Ireland will also be adopting or improving their own diversity strategies over the course of the year as part of the overall journey.
+Throughout the process, our work has informed by six writers who understand the difficulties facing people who wish to enter and progress in literature.
+Each individual organization within Words Ireland has also been adopting or improving their own diversity strategies over the course of the year as part of the overall journey.

 We acknowledge that practical ideas, discussions and public statements are only first steps.
 We’re beginning from a position where supports and initiatives aimed at underrepresented writers, illustrators and literature sector staff are almost non-existent, and where strategies and policies to address these barriers are at very early stages of development.